-- 1. The APPLICANT shall describe the agency's plans to work with an outside evaluator and discuss the preliminary processes for developing an evaluation plan.
-The evaluator's experience and how the evaluator was selected should be included in the details. - 2.
-The APPLICANT shall describe the process of the collection of qualitative and quantitative data to determine the effectiveness of the program. - 3.
-The description should include details of how evaluation findings will be analyzed, interpreted, disseminated, and shared with the Stakeholders, partners and interested others.
+- 1. The APPLICANT shall describe the agency's plan to work with an outside evaluator and discuss the preliminary processes for developing an evaluation design, preliminary process evaluation report, and a final evaluation report, which includes process and outcome data results.
+The evaluator's experience and how the evaluator was selected should be included. - 2.
+The APPLICANT shall describe the plan to collect qualitative and quantitative data to determine the effectiveness of the program.

-E. Sustainability of the Implementation of the EBP to Address UAD
+H. Sustainability of the Outcomes and Implementation of the Evidence-Based/Innovative Interventions